8 minute read

 Infused with charcoal, colloidal clay, and tea tree extract to help reduce the appearance of oiliness

 Clinically tested to reduce shine and control oil for up to 12 hours

-Free of parabens, phthalates, and mineral oil
+Free of parabens and phthalates

 Sheer tinted, weightless liquid formula blends easily